elanasselstine-brze/treasure-finder-extension/LOCAL-INSTALLATION-GUIDE.md

 ### **JIRA Connection Fails?**
 - ✅ Verify your JIRA URL is correct: `https://brazeonmars.atlassian.net`
 - ✅ Check your API token is valid and not expired
-- ✅ Confirm you have access to the DES project
+- ✅ Confirm you have access to the PDE project
 - ✅ Try the "Debug Project Info" button for detailed diagnostics

 ### **Screenshots Not Working?**